hexaxsoftwares/houx.js/README.md

 ```

-Precisely, you can watch more than one property using the `this.observe` component , by passing an arrow function that returns the live properties you wish to observe.
+Precisely, you can watch more than one property using the `this.observe` component , by passing an arrow function that returns the value of the live properties you wish to observe.

 ```javascript
 const { Template, data } = Pixel